The Law Offices of Nancy G. Krop specialize in the following areas of law:

 California and federal law entitle eligible employees to up to 12 weeks of unpaid, job-protected leave each year for specified family and medical reasons.

-Family medical leave is permitted for any of the following reasons: to care for a newborn child; to care for a child placed with the employee for adoption or foster care; to care for the employee's spouse, child or parent who has a serious health condition; or to care for the employee's own serious medical condition rendering the employee unable to perform the essential functions of the employee's position.
+Family medical leave is permitted to care for the employee's spouse, registered domestic partner, child, parent, parent-in-law, grandparent, grandchild, sibling, and "designated persons"; to care for the employee's own serious medical condition rendering the employee unable to perform the essential functions of the employee's position.

 A California female employee may take up to four months of pregnancy leave in addition to up to 12 weeks of family medical leave to care for her newborn child.